Do your Bed sheets pill? Don’t know what to do?

 First and foremost, quality is the first thing you should investigate when purchasing new bed sheets.
 Do not just consider the material (not that it does not matter as well), but also contemplate on thread count.
 The higher the thread count, the better your chances are that your sheets will not pill.
 Higher thread counts are less likely to pill than others because the threads are longer and woven tightly together minimizing friction and movement.

 Directly rubbing the sheets together, such as physically trying to remove a specific stain on the sheet, has its negative effects.
 Sheets should be washed on the gentle cycle to avoid agitating the fabric of the sheets.
 Add mild detergent to the water in the washing machine and wait till it has completely dissolved before putting your sheets inside the washer.

 Washing sheets in HOT WATER is another reason for pilled sheets.
 Set your washing machine to the cold water and on the gentle cycle to prevent the sheets from shrinking!

 and fading their colors.
 You should not use harsh detergents, bleach, or fabric.

 If possible, hang your sheets so they can air dry instead of using the dryer.
 This will minimize the wear and tear caused by the dryer’s tumbling movements.
 If there is no way or place to hang your sheets, then set the dryer setting to the low heat cycle.
 Remove immediately after the cycle ends so as not to over-dry the fabric’s fibers.
 Remove the lint from the lint basket.

-So, by investing in high thread count and high quality bed sheets, and following the simple washing and drying instructions, you are able to thwart the future pilling of your brand new or even older bed sheets and even prevent this from ever ruining the look and feel of your sheets.
+So, by investing in high thread count and high-quality bed sheets, and following the simple washing and drying instructions, you can thwart the future pilling of your brand new or even older bed sheets and even prevent this from ever ruining the look and feel of your sheets.
 If your sheets do begin to pill, just trim away the little balls of fabric, either with a small pair of scissors or with a clothes shaver.